TheAwkwardAdult/Project-Euler-Solutions/README.md

 # Project-Euler-Solutions
-My optimized solutions to project euler questions in solution.
+My optimized solutions to project euler questions in python.